liestreadt/github-preview/README.md

 <h5>

-- I am studying front-end development for about 1.5 year.
+- I am studying front-end development for about 2 years.
+- Most of  my experience I gained from The Rolling Scopes courses and Yandex summer schools.
+- I have development experience in a team (2 and 3 developers)
 - Best way to reach me is through telegram:
   <a href="https://t.me/Liester">
     <img src="https://img.shields.io/badge/@Liester-2CA5E0?&logo=telegram&logoColor=white" alt="Telegram Badge"/>